Leaked UK Memo: Bush Wanted To Bomb Aljazeera; Blair Talked Him Out Of It

 There was even a reasonably neutral report from Yahoo!
 (AFP) Blair talked Bush out of bombing al-Jazeera: report

-The White House characterized as "outlandish" Tuesday a British newspaper report that President Bush once discussed bombing the headquarters of Arabic-language television network Al-Jazeera with Prime Minister Tony Blair.
+The following day [Wednesday] we find the usual White House spin from CNN: The White House characterized as “outlandish” Tuesday a British newspaper report that President Bush once discussed bombing the headquarters of Arabic-language television network Al-Jazeera with Prime Minister Tony Blair.

 I was thinking: Why does the White House call it “outlandish”?
 Are they getting tired of calling every single accusation “absurd”?
 But then I read more: